fozretro/firetrack-adji/README.md

 FireTrack ADJI Support Utility
 ==============================

-Implements a custom joystrick handler for FireTrack to support the ADJI interface.
+Implements a custom joystick handler for FireTrack to support the ADJI interface.

 Run !FTADJI before booting the game.